HL7/cql/input/pages/02-authorsguide.md

 ##### Missing Information

-Because clinical information is often incomplete, CQL provides a special construct, <span class="kw">null</span>, to represent an _unknown_ or missing value or result.
+Because clinical information is often incomplete, CQL provides a special keyword, <span class="kw">null</span>, to represent an _unknown_ or missing value or result.
 For example, the admission date of an encounter may not be known.
 In that case, the result of accessing the <span class="id">admissionDate</span> element of the Encounter tuple is <span class="kw">null</span>.

 In order to provide consistent behavior in the presence of missing information, CQL defines <span class="kw">null</span> behavior for all operations.
 For example, consider the following expression: